 What are the key factors when evaluating a potential employer?
 And how can you go about collecting that information?

-Cleveland has been a practicing attorney for more than 23 years and, prior to joining the AMA, worked for the Texas attorney general and the Texas Medical Association and in private practice representing physicians.
+Cleveland has been a practicing attorney for more than two decades and, prior to joining the AMA, worked for the Texas attorney general and the Texas Medical Association, and in private practice representing physicians.
 This episode is the first in a six-part series on navigating contract negotiations from start to finish.

 Below is a lightly edited full transcript of his presentation.
-You can also listen to the full episode on Apple Podcasts, Google Play or Spotify and explore our Career Planning Resource.
+You can also listen to the full episode on Apple Podcasts or Spotify, and learn more with the AMA about understanding physician employment contracts.